mirceaulariu/TestsResultsApp/README.md

 ## 🇬🇧 English

+### [ OVERVIEW ]
+**Test Results Viewer** is a tool designed to easily view text-based test result files.
+It features a smart **"Upload from XML"** button that automatically locates and loads files based on paths found in your XML reports, alongside customizable buttons for executing batch scripts directly from the interface.

 ### [ 1.
 PREREQUISITES ]
 To run this application, you must have **Java** installed on your computer.
 To check if you have Java, open Command Prompt (`cmd`) and type: